kyma-project/kyma/docs/kyma/05-01-overview.md

 To learn more about the configuration options available for a specific component, see the **Configuration** section of the component's documentation.
 Once you know the name and possible set of values for a configuration option, define an override for it by creating a ConfigMap or a Secret.
 You can also extend an existing one.
 [Read more](#configuration-helm-overrides-for-kyma-installation) about the types of overrides and the rules for creating them.
->**CAUTION:** An override must exist in a cluster before the installation is started, otherwise the Installer is not be able to apply it correctly.
+>**CAUTION:** An override must exist in a cluster before the installation starts.
+If you fail to deliver the override before the installation, the configuration can't be applied.

 > **CAUTION:** In documentation for each Kyma component, you can find configuration documents that list configurable parameters from the `values.yaml` files for a given component chart or sub-chart.
 Override values only for the parameters exposed in those configuration documents.